DetachHead/playwright-ui5/README.md

 unlike the CSS selector syntax, all xpath syntax is supported (even newer xpath features up to version 3.1 thanks to [fontoxpath](https://github.com/FontoXML/fontoxpath)).

-note that properties cannot be accessed via the `@attribute` syntax. this is because the selector engine needs to build an XML tree of all the ui5 elements on the page, and for performance reasons the properties are not evaluated during this step, so the only attribute that can be accessed like that is the element's ID.
+note that properties cannot be accessed via the `@attribute` syntax. this is because the selector engine needs to build an XML tree of all the ui5 elements on the page, and for performance reasons the properties are not evaluated during this step, so the only attribute that can be accessed that way is the element's ID.

 for example, for a button with the id `"foo"` and the text `"bar"`, the xml view may look like this: